-- What programme the child wants to consume? - What interaction capabilities / possibilities are being provided through a specific program so that the last one would be able to gain the attention of the child? - How such programs need to be communicated to the child using which modalities? - How simple dialogs and texts should be and much time is optimum to persist in order to be comprehensive? - How simple and attractive both the remote controller and the EPG should be? - How does the context could help or distract the child?
+- What program the child wants to consume? - What interaction capabilities/possibilities are being provided through a specific program so that the last one would be able to gain the attention of the child? - How such programs need to be communicated to the child-using which modalities? - How simple dialogs and texts should be and how much time is optimum to persist (the dialogs and texts) in order to be comprehensive? - How simple and attractive both the remote controller and the EPG should be? - How the context could help or distract the child?

-This list is by no means an exhaustive one and of course not all of these questions relate to proposed software architecture.
-Nevertheless, this illustrates the approach developed in order to extract IN PARAMS and OUT PARAMS discussed in next section (see Figure 2).
+This list is by no means exhaustive, and of course not all of these questions relate to proposed software architecture.
+Nevertheless, they illustrate the approach developed in order to extract the IN PARAMS and OUT PARAMS discussed in next section (see Fig. 2).
 It should be noticed that several technical requirements coming from the "disabled people" perspective often intersect with some coming from the "children" perspective.
-For instance, someone with cognitive impairment and a child with literacy limitation both require simple text and dialogs.
+For instance, both an individual with a cognitive impairment and a child with literacy limitations require simple text and dialogs.

-4 An approach towards accessible Interactive television focusing on the Content
+4 An approach toward accessible interactive television focusing on the content

-This section aims at presenting the paper's approach for enhancing the accessibility of interactive television.
-This approach is focused on:
+This section aims at presenting the proposed approach for enhancing the accessibility of interactive television.
+This approach is focused on the following factors: